MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement/New-MgDeviceManagementManagedDevice.md

 Using device categories, company administrators can define their own categories that make sense to their company.
 These categories can then be applied to a device in the Intune Azure console or selected by a user during device enrollment.
 You can filter reports and create dynamic Azure Active Directory device groups based on device categories.
-To construct, see NOTES section for DEVICECATEGORY properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for DEVICECATEGORY properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphDeviceCategory